 However, if you have an older model with the Smart Wireless Guide it does work with the Genius 9000.
 We tested with a smart wireless guide from the Pro 6000 and picked up the 9000 instantly.

 There is no denying my teeth always feel cleaner with an electric toothbrush clean than that of a manual brush.

 You should also note that it is vital to clean your teeth at least twice a day.
 Always try to leave 45-60 minutes after eating before you decide to brush.

-The brush heads provided with the Genius 9000, use an oscillating rotating and pulsating motion as shown in the following animated image.
+The brush heads provided with the Genius 9000, use an oscillating rotating and pulsating motion.
+Click the image below to see it in action.

 This is a proprietary technology that helps clean tooth by tooth reaching areas that are often missed.
 In fact it is worth noting that the brush heads on Oral-B electric toothbrushes, including this Genius 9000 are smaller and round in shape compared to the longer and more rectangular designs of that of Colgate and more.

 It is this circular design and smaller brush head surface area which allows for greater movement and reach in the mouth when in use.